mvgucht/dpd-shipping-magento/README.md

 NOTE: When creating the attribute set the default value to 'YES', this will ensure that every product you create will be deliverable in a parcelshop by default.

+UPDATE: For this code to work you neet to set the price calculation to tablerate, otherwise the price isn't calculated by added product and parcelshops delivery method will always show.